Trading Off Privacy, Utility and Efficiency in Federated Learning: Applications

 \subsection{Secret Sharing Mechanism}

-Various privacy-preserving protocols based on MPC (especially secret sharing) have been proposed to build secure machine learning models, including linear regression, logistic regression, recommend systems and so on. \cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical} were proposed to distribute secrets between a group of participants.
+Various privacy-preserving protocols based on MPC (especially secret sharing) have been proposed to build secure machine learning models, including linear regression, logistic regression, and recommendation systems. \cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical} were proposed to distribute secrets between participants.

 Note that ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} ) = 0$ for secret sharing mechanism.
-From Lemma C.3 of \cite{zhang2022no}, the utility loss is equal to $0$.
-The communication cost for the parameter of secret sharing mechanism is not guaranteed to satisfy \pref{assump: assump_of_Xi_efficiency}, and the analysis of the lower bound of the efficiency reduction is beyond the scope of our article.
+From Lemma C.3 of \cite{zhang2022no}, the utility loss equals $0$.
+The communication cost for the parameter of the secret sharing mechanism is not guaranteed to satisfy \pref{assump: assump_of_Xi_efficiency}, and the analysis of the lower bound of the efficiency reduction is beyond the scope of our article.

 Let $W_k^{\calRO}$ represent the original model information that follows a uniform distribution over $[a_k^1 - \delta, a_k^1 + \delta]\times [a_k^2 - \delta, a_k^2 + \delta]\cdots\times [a_k^{m} - \delta, a_k^{m} + \delta]$.
 Let $W_k^{\calD}$ represent the distorted model information that follows uniform distribution over $[a_k^1 - b_k^1, a_k^1 + r_k^1]\times [a_k^2 - b_k^2, a_k^2 + r_k^2]\cdots\times [a_k^{m} - b_k^{m}, a_k^{m} + r_k^{m}]$.
 The following \pref{thm: secret_sharing} measures utility loss and provides the lower bound for privacy leakage.
 The full proof is deferred to Appendix \ref{sec: analysis_for_Secret_Sharing}.